sparklingdataocean/gh-pages/_posts/2025-01-20-vectors2gafGNN.markdown

 <p></p>
 <p>
-    After labeling the edges, we combined the two graphs using NetworkX's composition operation.
+    Next, the two graphs were combined using NetworkX's composition operation.
 If an edge existed in both the land and sea graphs, it was marked as <code>'type': 'both'</code> to indicate that the connection represents both land and sea borders.
 </p>
 <p></p>
 <p></p>